Are you a researcher looking for funding? Mental Health Research UK can help.

 October: Remaining applicants notified.

 The trustees decide year on year the focus of the awards but one, the Schizophrenia Research Fund John Grace QC PhD Scholarship award, always focuses on Schizophrenia.
 Applications for our awards need to come from UK Universities.
-If you are a researcher with a good idea for a PhD project, we encourage you to speak to a UK University and identify a potential supervisor who can make the application.
 We accept one application per Scholarship award from any one University.

 User and carer involvement